Butkoin/but/doc/build-cross.md

-Cross-compiliation of Raptoreum Core
+Cross-compiliation of But Core
 ===============================

-Raptoreum Core can be cross-compiled on Linux to all other supported host systems.
-This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building Raptoreum.
+But Core can be cross-compiled on Linux to all other supported host systems.
+This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building But.

 The following instructions are only tested on Debian Stretch and Ubuntu Bionic.